blockchainexpert912/Candy-NFT-contracts/README.md

 we expect this standard to evolve based on feedback from both developers and users.

 We'd love to hear from anyone who has feedback.
-For example:
+For Candy:

 - Are there any features that are missing from the standard?
 - Are the current features defined in the best way possible?